Hanan-Nawaz/Daraz-Price-Comparator/README.md

     - `ecommerce-product-comparator-process.jpg`: Process/Roadmap image for the project.
   - `main.py`: Contains code, generally calling other classes.
   - `code/`: Conatins all the code files.
-    - `Amazon_scraper.py`: Conatins code to scrape from Amazon.
+    - `amazon_scraper.py`: Conatins code to scrape from Amazon.
-    - `daraz_scraper.py`: Conatins code to scrape from Daraz.
+    - `wallmart_scraper.py`: Conatins code to scrape from Wallmart.
     - `extract.py`: Contains code to call both scrapers.
     - `transform.py`: Contains code to implement Extract, Transform and Load.
     - `load_to_mongodb.py`: Conatins code to load data into MongoDb using PyMongo.